joncrlsn/mypfs/README.md

 ### version history
 1. 0.9.0 first release
 1. 0.9.1 log to standard out when someone downloads or uploads a file
-1. 0.9.2 a random username is generated -- required to access the site
+1. 0.9.2 a username is generated -- required to access the site (security feature)

 ### cool things that could be added
 1. add parameter with directory to be served  i.e. `mypfs upload /tmp/share`